ToniPaso/Login-Registration-Form/README.md

 This project is a straightforward Welcome Page containing two forms: a Login form for existing users and a Registration form for new users.

-The entire layout is created using three essential web technologies: JavaScript, HTML, and CSS.
+The entire layout is created using three essential web technologies: HTML/CSS and JavaScript.

 What's Inside?